Archived pages

 Positive tests among people aged over 70 living at home

-This map shows how many people aged 70 or older living at home per safety region have been reported to have tested positive for the corona virus on one day, per 100,000 inhabitants.
+This map shows how many people aged 70 or older living at home per region have been reported to have tested positive for the corona virus on one day, per 100,000 inhabitants.

 Value of Monday, 2 January 2023 · Source: RIVM